 This infinity loop is symbolic of several things besides Infinity.
 For one, that time is an illusion - there is no linear format to it; we sense past and future only because we grow and decay and die.
-In the process of doing so, we experience many things, and as described on Valentines Day, we seem to spend a lot of our time preparing for things we have no idea are going to happen.
+In the process of doing so, we experience many things, and we seem to spend a lot of our time preparing for things we have no idea are going to happen until they are upon us and happening.
 This suggests we're not as blind to retrocausality as our innocent brains would like us to think, and that somewhere in the heart, which incidentally has neurons of its own, we know more than we think we know.

 Until relatively recently, I wasn't one for Facebook, until a swerve in my personal trajectory put paid to my previous sense of anathema.
 In scrolling down the posts of groups which some might say I'm quite attached to, many souls are tearing themselves apart in searching for ways to find balance.
 Now, don't get me wrong - I've been there, heart on the floor, no idea how to pick it up cos bits of it are scattered all over my world-line in places I didn't think of looking.
 But that was then, and this is now, and now I've got a better idea of what it takes to attain balance, and most of the time at least, to hold on to it.
 Understanding entanglement helps.
 As does non-locality.
 Some say they are two sides of the same coin.